Anvitha-prasad06/Phonepe_Pulse_Project/README.md

 # Phonepe_Pulse_Project

-Data Visualization and Exploration : A User-Friendly Tool Using Streamlit and Plotly
+#Data Visualization and Exploration : A User-Friendly Tool Using Streamlit and Plotly

-What is PhonePe Pulse?
+#What is PhonePe Pulse?

 The PhonePe Pulse website showcases more than 2000+ Crore transactions by consumers on an interactive map of India.
 With over 45% market share, PhonePe's data is representative of the country's digital payment habits.
 The insights on the website and in the report have been drawn from two key sources - the entirety of PhonePe's transaction data combined with merchant and customer interviews.
 The report is available as a free download on the PhonePe Pulse website and GitHub.

-Libraries/Modules needed for the project!
+#Libraries/Modules needed for the project!

--> Streamlit
+1. Streamlit
--> Plotly
+2. Plotly
--> Pandas
+3. Pandas
--> mysql.connector
+4. mysql.connector
--> json
+5. json
--> git.repo.base
+6. git.repo.base

-Procedure
+#Procedure

 1. Extract data from the Phonepe pulse Github repository through scripting and clone it..